Many think this popular festival is connected to Christ’s resurrection, but do passages within God’s Word prove otherwise?

 Israel’s devotion to false deities is also engraved in the annals of secular sources.
 Archeological evidence indicates that the nation of Israel fell into keeping Easter, thinking they could worship Ishtar alongside the true God.
 Archaeologists have found tomb inscriptions in Israel that read, “Yahweh and his Asherah,” erroneously suggesting God had a goddess as wife!

-Moreover, “you shall destroy their altars,” referring to the surrounding nations’ many idols, “and break down their images, and cut down their groves, and burn their graven images with fire” (Deut.
-7:5).
+Moreover, “you shall destroy their altars,” referring to the surrounding nations’ many idols, “and break down their images, and cut down their groves, and burn their graven images with fire” (7:5).
 These directions from God were unmistakably plain.

 Israel’s behavior was clearly evil in God’s sight!

-Even King Solomon, the wisest man who ever lived, rejected God’s council and was persuaded by his foreign wives to worship Ashtoreth.
-As a result, the house of Israel split into north and south—directly because “Solomon went after Ashtoreth the goddess of the Zidonians” (I Kings 11:5).
+Even King Solomon, the wisest man who ever lived, rejected God’s counsel and was persuaded by his foreign wives to worship Ashtoreth.
+As a result, the house of Israel split into north and south—directly because “Solomon went after Ashtoreth the goddess of the Zidonians” (I Kgs.
+11:5).

 How did Easter—clearly a festival not sanctioned by God—become “Christian”?